bbaillif/genbench3d/README.md

 ```

 By default, the `-s` (reference source) argument is set to `ligboundconf`, which is the publicly available.
 You can set to `csd_drug` if you have CSD access and the CSD Python API.

 By default, only Vina is computed.
 To compute Glide scores, add the `--glide` argument.
 To compute Gold PLP scores, add the `--gold` argument.

-To compute the structure-based metrics only on 3D-valid molecules, add the `--valid_only` argument
+To compute the structure-based metrics only on 3D-valid molecules, add the `--valid_only` argument.

-To perform the analysis on relaxed (local pocket-ligand minimization), add the `-m` argument
+To perform the analysis on relaxed (local pocket-ligand minimization), add the `-m` argument.

 A simpler version without structure-based metrics is given in benchmark_mols.py script.
 We provide an example:
 ```bash